 Derivatives Risk.
 Trading derivative instruments involves risks different from, or possibly greater than, the risks associated with investing directly in securities.
 Leverage inherent in derivatives will tend to magnify the Fund's losses if the derivative strategy is ineffective.
+These risks arise from direct investment in derivatives and indirect investment by investing in the QIS Fund.

 - Total Return Swap Risk.
-Leverage inherent in derivatives such as total return swaps will tend to magnify the Fund's losses if the hedge is ineffective or if the reference asset rises in price. - Counterparty Risk.
-The Fund invests in total return swaps and other derivative instruments with counterparties that are privately negotiated in the over-the-counter market.
+Leverage inherent in derivatives such as total return swaps will tend to magnify the Fund's losses if the reference asset or assets declines in price. - Futures Risk.
+The Fund's use of futures involves risks different from, or possibly greater than, the risks associated with investing directly in securities and other traditional investments.
+These risks include (i) leverage risk (ii) risk of mispricing or improper valuation; and (iii) the risk that changes in the value of the futures contract may not correlate perfectly with the underlying index.
+Investments in futures involve leverage, which means a small percentage of assets invested in futures can have a disproportionately large impact on the Fund.
+This risk could cause the Fund to lose more than the principal amount invested.
+Futures contracts may become mispriced or improperly valued when compared to the adviser's expectation and may not produce the desired investment results.
+Additionally, changes in the value of futures contracts may not track or correlate perfectly with the underlying index because of temporary, or even long-term, supply and demand imbalances and because futures do not pay dividends unlike the stocks upon which they are based. - Counterparty Risk.
+Total return swaps and other derivative instruments are made with counterparties that are privately negotiated in the over-the-counter market.
 These contracts involve exposure to credit risk because contract performance depends, in part, on the financial condition of the counterparty.
 If the creditworthiness of the counterparty declines, the Fund may not receive payments owed under the contract, or such payments may be delayed and the value of agreements with the counterparty can be expected to decline, potentially resulting in losses to the Fund.